phaustin/climate_students_eoas/content/ugradsyllabus.rst

 problem, please ask.
 Help with the labs is available 1) through piazza (see CANVAS) so you can contact your classmates and ask them 2) during the weekly scheduled lab or 3) directly from the instructors.
-Assignments, quizzes, mini-projects and the project are expected on time.
+Assignments, quizzes, and the project are expected on time.
 Late ones will be marked and then the mark will be multiplied by :math:`(0.9)^{\rm (number\ of\ days\ or\ part\ days\ late)}`.